About the American Academy of Family Physicians

 We are family physicians: the foundation of health care in America.
 We provide continuing and comprehensive medical care to patients regardless of gender, age, or issue.
 We are passionate, highly skilled professionals dedicated to serving our patients, their families, and the communities in which we live.

-Standing together– more than 100,000 strong– we are the American Academy of Family Physicians.
+Standing together–136,700 strong–we are the American Academy of Family Physicians.
 We are a membership organization in the purest sense: an association of family physicians led by family physicians.
 With our colleagues throughout the country, we work to solidify family medicine as the cornerstone of a functioning health care system.
 We lobby government, negotiate with payers, partner with employers, educate patients, and champion family medicine on the national stage.

 Together, we ensure that every family physician is represented, respected, and rewarded.